-The best way to experience the mountain is to spend a full day, or more, driving east on Highway 504, stopping at visitor centers, trails, and viewpoints along the way.
-The extent of the devastation—obvious even three decades after the 1980 eruption—unfolds with each mile.
+The best way to experience the mountain is to spend at least an entire day driving east on Highway 504, stopping at visitor centers, trails, and viewpoints along the way.
+The extent of the devastation—obvious even decades after the 1980 eruption—unfolds with each mile.
 Yet you will also see nature's amazing recovery, plants, and animals of all kinds.

 If you only have a short time to spend on your Mount St. Helens visit, the visitor center at Silver Lake is located just off Interstate 5 and offers excellent exhibits and a moving film.
 If you have time to drive all the way in, but can only stop at a single visitor center, choose the Johnston Ridge Observatory.

 Note: Volcano viewing is highly dependent upon the weather.
 However, if visibility does not allow a view of Mount St. Helens itself, spending time in the blast zone, visiting the centers, and hiking along interpretive trails is still an experience of a lifetime.